Nictiz/Nictiz-R4-zib2020/documentation/zib TreatmentDirective2.md

 In FHIR, the decision to perform the treatment is modeled using the `Consent.provision.type` concept.
 However, this has a _required_ binding to a limited ValueSet that only contains the options _deny_ and _permit_.
 This binary choice is thus not granular enough for the zib.

 For this reason, a modifier extension is created, named "ext-TreatmentDirective2.SpecificationOther".
 If present, this extension carries the textual guidance on the desirability of the treatment.
 If this modifier extension is present, it's value overrules `Consent.provision.type`.
-Sending systems SHOULD refrain from setting this values when the treatment decision is "Other", and receiving systems MUST present the information from the modifier extension to the user.
+Sending systems MUST refrain from setting this value when the treatment decision is "Other".
+Receiving systems MUST present the information from the modifier extension to the user.

 Note that this must be a [modifier extension](https://www.hl7.org/fhir/R4/extensibility.html#modifierExtension) instead of a regular extension, as the resource cannot be safely processed without interpreting the information in the extension.